jung-kim/saas-auth-manager/README.md

 # sas-auth-manager

-As a person who have been worked on SAS infrastructures and services almost all of my professional life, one of the common challenge for providing SAS service is authentication, authorizations, and user managements using JWT token for a user access.
+As a person who have been worked on SaaS infrastructures and services almost all of my professional life, one of the common challenge for providing SaaS service is authentication, authorizations, and user managements using JWT token for a user access.

 I have seen may different solutions but they all comonnly have below issues.